deterra bags

 For more information on opioids, other resources, and treatment options, visit the Unmask Addiction website sponsored by the Health Department

-scout meetings
+scout overdose prevention meetings

 The Somerset County Overdose United Team (SCOUT) invites the public to participate in Overdose Prevention Team meetings.